 Drive, yeah, like that Incubus song.

 … I started but never finished.
 Like all of my “books.”
 This one was called “The Billyad” and it was a tongue-in-cheek modern representation of “The Illiad.”
 A parody.
 The premise was actually pretty funny … and some themes like the fact that all the women in the com-epic-al poem have adjectives in front of their names describing physical attributes.
 Freckle-faced Ophelia, Big-breasted Bertha, Ugly Ann, Maybe-an-eight Kate… You get the idea.
-It’s like social commentary or something … cuz you know, women always get objectified by their looks and stuff.
+It’s like social commentary or something … cuz you know, women get objectified and stuff.

 Anyway here’s the excerpt: